-- Undertake strategic work relating to housing and settlement to update town framework plans to incorporate into the Scheme, including the consideration of housing affordability, and also a review of the content of the Castlemaine Residential Strategy (2005). - Undertake a neighbourhood character study with Castlemaine as a priority. - There is a need to rewrite the content of (former) Clause 21.07 'Built Environment and Heritage' to provide greater guidance in regards to preferred character and design, and prepare Design and Development Overlays for Castlemaine Town Centre to manage built form and design issues.
+- Undertake strategic work relating to housing and settlement to update town framework plans to incorporate into the Scheme, including the consideration of housing affordability. - Undertake a neighbourhood character study. - Rewrite the content of Clause 21.07 to provide greater guidance in regards to preferred character and design.

-2. Settlement, Town-based and Land Use Planning
+3. Settlement, Town-based and Land Use Planning

-2.1 State
+3.1 State strategies and policies